jfrog/tome/docs/overview/quickstart.md

 ## Step 5: See Your Command Listed

-Check what commands are available:
+Check all available commands with `tome list`:

 ```console
 $ tome list utils